 Offense Prevision Penalty Sales and Delivery: It is unlawful to sell, serve, deliver or give alcoholic beverages to a person under 21 years of age or to any intoxicated person.
 Class A Misdemeanor Minimum \$500 (maximum \$1,000); jail sentence of up to one year.
 Sales and Delivery: Illinois law prohibits any person, after purchasing or obtaining alcoholic beverages, from selling, giving or delivering those alcoholic beverages to an individual under the age of 21.
 Class A Misdemeanor Minimum \$500 (maximum \$1,000); jail sentence of up to one year.
 Purchasing/Possession/Consumption: Illinois law prohibits the consumption of alcoholic liquor by any person under 21 years of age.
 Class C Misdemeanor Class C Misdemeanor Purchase/Possession/Consumption: A person under the age of 21 is prohibited from possessing alcoholic beverages on the street, highway, or any public place or in a place open to the public.
 Class B Misdemeanor The underage person may be fined up to \$500 and sentenced up to six months in jail (additional enhanced penalties exist for illegal transportation of open liquor for persons under 21 years of age).
 Note: This provision does not prohibit a minor from delivering alcoholic beverages in the course of his or her employment or by order of his or her parent.

-Purchase/Possession/Consumption: Illinois law prohibits persons under the age of 21 from purchasing, Class C Misdemeanor The person under 21 may be fined up to \$500 and possessing, consuming and accepting a gift of alcoholic receive a jail sentence of up beverages, except under the direct supervision and approval of the parents or parent in the privacy of a to 30 days. home or during a religious ceremony.
-False Identification: To prevent sales and/or service of alcoholic beverages to individuals under the age of 21, Underage person's sentence includes at least a fine of the licensee, agent or employee has the right to refuse \$250 or 25 hours of to sell or serve alcoholic beverages to anyone who is unable to produce adequate written proof of identity community service, preferably performed for an and age. alcohol abuse prevention program.
+Purchase/Possession/Consumption: Illinois law prohibits persons under the age of 21 from purchasing, possessing, consuming and accepting a gift of alcoholic beverages, except under the direct supervision and approval of the parents or parent in the privacy of a home or during a religious ceremony.
+Class C Misdemeanor The person under 21 may be fined up to \$500 and receive a jail sentence of up to 30 days.
+False Identification: To prevent sales and/or service of alcoholic beverages to individuals under the age of 21, the licensee, agent or employee has the right to refuse to sell or serve alcoholic beverages to anyone who is unable to produce adequate written proof of identity and age.
+Underage person's sentence includes at least a fine of \$250 or 25 hours of community service, preferably performed for an alcohol abuse prevention program.